cosmicavocado/card-game-api/README.md

 - ERD design.
   - Upon starting the work, we realized our original ERD didn't make sense for our use-case.
+- We would have used time-blocking in addition to our kanban to avoid overspending time

 ## What We Would Do Next

+- Showing the game results to the end user.
-- Ability for players to add custom cards
+- Ability for players to add custom cards.
-- Save/Resume game
+- Save/Resume game.

 ## What We Learned

-- List data structure is immutable - had to use ArrayLists for deck.
-- @Transient annotation.
-    - We can track fields that are not persisted in the database using this annotations.
 - Our understanding of endpoints has dramatically improved.
 - Better understanding of model and service layers.
 - Better understanding of ERDs.